-Abigail Ratchford Flaunts Killer Physique In Sheer Black Lingerie: ‘Don’t Mind Me’
+Abigail Ratchford Flaunts Killer Physique In Sheer Black Lingerie: 'Don't Mind Me'

 "WOW, THATS BEAUTIFUL GIRL," a fourth user gushed.

-As previously reported by The Inquisitr, Abigail recently dropped the jaws of her followers when she opted for a scanty white bikini that clung to her hourglass figure.
+As reported by The Inquisitr, Abigail recently dropped the jaws of her followers when she sported a scanty white bikini that clung to her hourglass figure.